Remanufactured Electronic/Points Ignition Distributor for FlyCorvair.com Corvair Conversion

 I accept payment by check or money order in U.S. dollars payable to William Wynne, 5000-18 HWY 17 #247,

-Orange Park, FL 32003, or credit cards via PayPal by clicking below:
+Orange Park, FL 32003, or credit cards via PayPal by clicking the first "Add to Cart" button below:

-For international orders, including Canada, please add $25 for S&H by clicking below:
+For international orders, including Canada, please add $45 for S&H by clicking the third "Add to Cart" button below: